Internal Masthead Image

 So why not just demolish and start over with a new energy-efficient rebuild?

-Here’s why to renovate instead:
+Here's why you should renovate instead:

-• Cost impact: working with the existing fabric of your home allows you to be more selective about where to make minor interventions and retain quality existing fabric, enabling you to invest your money in more impactful ways.
+• Cost impact: Working with the existing fabric of your home allows you to be more selective about where to make minor interventions and retain quality existing fabric, enabling you to invest your money in more impactful ways.

 • Environmental benefit: Reusing the existing structure avoids the massive carbon footprint of demolition and new construction.